PLAN

 • What type of emotion does the artwork evoke?

-• Why was the work of art created in this particular style?
+• Why was the work of art created in

 c.
-What is the significance and function of the work?
+What is the significance and function of

 e.
 How does this artwork contribute to your community and contemporary society?